msackton/taelgarverse1720/docs/people/pcs/cleenseau/greymalkin.md

 - :octicons-info-24:{ .lg .middle } __Biographical Information__

     A griffin (he/him)
-    Appeared from the Feywild on January 7th, 1720 (9 days old)
+    Appeared from the Feywild on January 7th, 1720 (1 months old)
     { .bio }

 </div>